How to diversify your crypto portfolio

 The numbers don't lie.
 FROM 1,7 billion in 2013 to trillions today, the cryptocurrency market has experienced a meteoric rise that would be unimaginable for any other asset class.
 And over the years, more people are looking for ways to get into the hottest new asset class.

-But cryptocurrencies are an extremely noisy space - and quite often people get confused about where they should start.
+But cryptocurrency is an incredibly noisy space — and quite often people get confused about where to start.
 So let's start by talking about portfolios.

-With thousands of new tokens flooding the crypto space every day, it's usually hard to tell which are worth investing and which aren't.
-The current bear market and all previous ones have taught us one thing: balance is the key.
-Like any other traditional finance portfolio, it is important to diversify.
-Think of it like a smorgasbord, where you choose pieces from a range of dishes to your liking.
+With thousands of new tokens flooding the crypto space every day, it’s often difficult to determine which ones are worth investing in and which aren’t.
+The current bear market and all the previous ones have taught us one thing: balance is key.
+Like any other traditional finance portfolio, it’s important to diversify.
+Think of it as a buffet where you pick and choose from a variety of dishes to suit your tastes.

-When you hear the word “cryptocurrency”, you usually think of Bitcoin or Ethereum, probably because they make headlines on a daily basis.
-But this is not the end of the matter – in order to diversify cryptocurrencies, you need to be aware of the different types of cryptocurrencies on the market.
+When you hear the word “cryptocurrency,” you usually think of Bitcoin or Ethereum, probably because they make headlines every day.
+But it doesn’t stop there — to diversify your cryptocurrency, you need to know about the different types of cryptocurrencies on the market.

 5 ways to diversify your cryptocurrency portfolio: